 Larrabee State Park.
 This favorite spot has two lakes, a coastline with tidal pools, and 15 miles of hiking trails.
 The Interurban Trail, which parallels an old railway line, is perfect for leisurely strolls or trail running.
 Head up Chuckanut Mountain to reach the lakes and to get great views of the San Juan Islands.
 245 Chuckanut Dr., Bellingham, WA, 98229.
 Take I–5 North to Exit 231.
 Turn right onto Chuckanut Dr. and follow that road to the park entrance.

 Mt.
 Si.
-A good place to cut your teeth before setting out on more-ambitious hikes—or a good place to just witness the local hikers and trail-runners in all their weird and wonderful splendor.
+This thigh-buster is where mountaineers train to climb grueling Mt.
+Rainier.
 Mt.
 Si offers a challenging hike with views of a valley (slightly marred by the suburbs) and the Olympic Mountains in the distance.
 The main trail to Haystack Basin, 8 miles round-trip, climbs some 4,000 vertical feet, but there are several obvious places to rest or turn around if you'd like to keep the hike to 3 or 4 miles.
 Note that solitude is in short supply here—this is an extremely popular trail thanks to its proximity to Seattle.
-Seattle, WA.
+On the bright side, it's one of the best places to witness the local hikers and trail-runners in all their weird and wonderful splendor.
+North Bend, WA, 98045.
 Take I–90 East to Exit 31 (towards North Bend).
 Turn onto North Bend Way and then make a left onto Mt.
 Si Rd. and follow that road to the trailhead parking lot. www.mountsi.com.

 Snow Lake.
 Washington State's most popular wilderness trail may be crowded at times, but the scenery and convenience of this hike make it a classic.
-The 8-mile roundtrip sports a relatively modest 1,300-foot elevation gain; the views of the Alpine Lakes Wilderness are well worth the sweat.
+Though very rocky in stretches—you’ll want to wear sturdy shoes—the 8-mile roundtrip sports a relatively modest 1,300-foot elevation gain; the views of the Alpine Lakes Wilderness are well worth the sweat.
 The glimmering waters of Snow Lake await hikers at the trail's end; summer visitors will find abundant wildflowers, huckleberries, and wild birds.
+Snoqualmie Pass, WA, 98068.
 Take I–90 East to Exit 52 (toward Snoqualmie Pass West).
-Turn left (north), cross under the freeway, and continue on to the trailhead, located in parking lot at the Alpental Ski Area. www.wta.org/go-hiking/hikes/snow-lake.
+Turn left (north), cross under the freeway, and continue on to the trailhead, located in parking lot at the Alpental Ski Area. www.wta.org/go-hiking/hikes/snow-lake-1.